The Young British Artist Movement (YBA): 10 Famous Artworks You Should Know

 tracey emin my bed christie's

 My Bed (1998) is a work by the artist Tracey Emin that has generated a great deal of controversy.
 With the piece, which was exhibited at the Tate Gallery in 1999, Tracey Emin brought her own bed in its original state into a gallery space.
-This was after, according to her own statement, she had spent four days in this bed during the depressive phase of a break-up and had consumed nothing but alcohol.
-Empty liquor bottles, used condoms and dirty underwear were gathered around the bed.
+This was after, according to Emin, she had spent four days in this bed during the depressive phase of a break-up and consumed nothing but alcohol.
+Empty liquor bottles, used condoms, cigarettes, and dirty underwear were gathered around the bed.
 My Bed is a typically provocative and personal work by the artist.
-When the work was nominated for the Turner Prize in 1999, it produced a controversial debate in the British media.
+When the work was nominated for the Turner Prize in 1999, it produced a controversial debate in the British media, with the angry public claiming that a messy bed was not art.

-The provocation of the work culminated in an action by Japanese performance artists Cai Yuan and Jian Jun Xi, who engaged in a pillow fight in Emin’s bed during the exhibition.
-The work My Bed not only turned the conventional notion of a work of art upside down by using everyday materials.
-It also challenged the classic notion of ‘appropriate’ behavior of a young woman in the 1990s in a postmodern manner.
+The provocation of the work culminated in an action by Japanese performance artists Cai Yuan and Jian Jun Xi, who engaged in a fifteen-minute pillow fight in Emin’s bed during the exhibition.
+The work My Bed not only turned the conventional notion of a work of art upside down by using everyday materials, but it also challenged the classic notion of the ‘appropriate’ behavior of a young woman in the 1990s in a postmodern manner.

 3. Tracey Emin, Everyone I Have Ever Slept With 1963 – 1995 (1995)